landaire/landaire.net/content/2021-12-27-yaesu-obfuscation.md

 }
 ```

 I think we've found our function that starts decrypting the firmware!
-To confirm, let's set a breakpoint in our debugger where this function is called, `0x404842`, so we can examine the contents of the `output` parameter before and after it's executed.
+To confirm, I set a breakpoint in our debugger at the address where this function is called in `sub_4047B0`, `0x404842`, so we can examine the contents of the `output` parameter before and after it's executed.

 Here's the data before: